 It's not only beneficial to our consumers, however.
 Video has proven itself a strong marketing tool that boosts SEO, shortens sales cycles, and helps convert leads into customers.
 A study by video marketing technology company eyeviewdigital.com found that including video on landing pages can increase conversions by 80%, and that visitors will stay on your page longer, giving your brands' message more time to make an impact.

-"You get what you pay for when it comes to video, and bad video will hurt you in the long run," explains Jon Sasala, creative director at Morey Publishing.
+"You get what you pay for when it comes to video, and bad video will hurt you in the long run," explains Jon Sasala, Creative Director at Morey Creative.
 "So you have to be cautious to not make bad video."

 If you're not sure where to start (or don't even have a budget for video), don't worry.
 There's several video platforms, such as Brightcove and Wave, that you can use to create effective videos with content you already have.